CASA-Goes-Lab/PSU-MDESops/README.md

 Then install using `pip install <path_to>\<pycairo>.whl`.
 You will then need to run `poetry install` as described above.

+### Step 5: Using DESops:

+Once you have installed DESops with poetry, you can use the library in a number of ways.
+The simplest way is to run `poetry run python`.
+This will open a python environment with all of the dependencies for DESops.
+You can test the installation by running:

+>>> import DESops as d
+>>> g = d.DFA()

+Alternatively in your terminal, you can create a shell where the `python` command refers to the poetry environment by running `poetry shell`.
+Any python commands you after this step will run with the DESops environment.

+Finally, many IDEs like PyCharm and VSCode have plugins available for working with poetry environments.

+Once you have a working environment, you can follow the tutorials linked at the bottom of this page to get started using DESops.

 #### Random Automata Generation

 Generating random automata using the `random_DFA` submodule requires the REGAL software package, with source code bundled in this repository.